 The super tender part on the bottom is the artichoke heart.

-These Grandma’s Best Stuffed Artichokes are just like how Christie’s grandma used to make them, or her version of those.
+Grandma’s Stuffed Artichokes are just like how our grandma used to make them, or her version of those.
 I always thought I was more of a basic garlic and cheese artichoke guy but I have to admit…

 Grandma Annie knew her stuff.